Switching From Karabiner-Elements

 What you’ll lose (temporarily)

 - Community rule library — Karabiner’s importable modifications library has thousands of user-contributed rules.
-KeyPath ships with 16 built-in rule collections (Vim Navigation, Home Row Mods, Window Snapping, Quick Launcher, etc.) but doesn’t yet support importing community-shared packs.
-Interested in a Karabiner rule import tool?
-Let us know in GitHub Discussions so we can prioritize it.
+KeyPath ships with 19 built-in packs and can import your existing Karabiner config, but doesn’t yet support a community sharing marketplace.

 - Some edge-case rules — Karabiner’s JSON is extremely flexible.
 Some exotic conditions (mouse button combinations, device-specific vendor IDs with complex conditions) may require creative workarounds in Kanata.